gingerbeardman/gingerbeardman.github.io/_posts/2021-04-17-turning-an-ipad-pro-into-the-ultimate-classic-macintosh.md

 Apple Pencil is very similar in feel to my Wacom ArtPad II, but with the single huge improvement that you're drawing directly on the screen.
 Drawing with an Apple Pencil on System 7 is every bit as good as drawing in a native iPad app.

-iOS is only a swipe away: download classic software using a modern web browser like Safari, expand archives more quickly with Files or Documents, watch videos picture-in-picture, listen to streaming music and so many other things that aren't doable (or at least are extremely difficult to do) on a real classic Macintosh.
+iOS is only a swipe away: download classic software using a modern web browser like Safari, expand archives more quickly with Files or Documents, watch videos picture-in-picture, search your Inside Macintosh PDFs in Books, listen to streaming music, and so many other things that aren't doable (or at least are extremely difficult to do) on a real classic Macintosh.

 Bluetooth keyboards just work.
 The new/recent mouse pointer support in iOS also works.
 You for even plug the iPad into an external display to go full circle back to a desktop computer.